 And that’s really all the Big-Little study method is: Read big for overarching themes and purposes of the book, then go back and read a second time at a slower pace and notice the small details that support and develop the themes.

-The first week of the study we will focus on reading big and move through the entire book of Hebrews.
-The last two weeks leading up to Easter Sunday, we’ll slow down and move through the book a second time at a slower pace, noticing how the author develops one big theme as well as a handful of smaller ones.
+The first week of the study you’ll focus on reading big and move through the entire book of Hebrews.
+The last two weeks, you’ll slow down and move through the book a second time at a slower pace, noticing how the author develops one big theme as well as a handful of smaller ones.

 Community Question: What Bible study methods do you like to use?